letsencrypt/website/content/en/post/2025-01-22-ending-expiration-emails.md

 For those who would like to continue receiving expiration notifications, we recommend using a third party service such as [Red Sift Certificates Lite](https://redsift.com/pulse-platform/certificates-lite) (formerly Hardenize).
 Red Sift's monitoring service providing expiration emails is free of charge for up to 250 certificates.
 More monitoring options can be found [here](/docs/monitoring-options).

-While we will be minimizing the email addresses we retain connected to issuance data, we will continue to offer options for staying in touch.
-If you would like to receive information about API changes, major incidents, or our newsletter, you can sign up for various email lists below.
+While we will be minimizing the email addresses we retain connected to issuance data, you can opt in to receive other emails.
+We’ll keep you informed about technical updates, and other news about Let’s Encrypt and our parent nonprofit, [ISRG](http://abetterinternet.org), based on the preferences you choose.
+You can sign up for our email lists below: